Print

 Build a starter by combining yeast water and flour in equal parts (by weight).
 I used the method from Piotr Lesnianski (one of the admins for the Fermenting and Baking with Wild Yeast and Waters FB Group)

 During this time, you should start to see fermentation.
 It will grow in volume and you should see lots of air bubbles.
-Piotr feeds his sourdough again with a 50/50 mix of 150 grams.
-However, my starter was ready to go after the 2nd feeding.
+Piotr feeds his sourdough a 3rd time with a 50/50 mix of 150 grams of flour/water.
+My starter was ready to go after the 2nd feeding.

 Step 6: Make your favorite bread